core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using the pairwise mode, a request is protected as defined in {{ssec-protect-request}}, with the following differences.

-* The client MUST set to 1 the sixth least significant bit of the OSCORE flag bits in the OSCORE option, i.e. the Pairwise Flag.

 * The COSE_Encrypt0 object included in the request is encrypted using a symmetric pairwise key K, that the client derives as defined in {{sec-derivation-pairwise}}.
 In particular, the Sender/Recipient Key is the Sender Key of the client from its own Sender Context, i.e. the Recipient Key that the server stores in its own Recipient Context corresponding to the client.

 * The Counter Signature is not computed.
 That is, unlike defined in {{compression}}, the payload of the OSCORE message terminates with the encoded ciphertext of the COSE object.